vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ![image](/assets/2025-10-26/010.png)

 We give it a name and connect it to our Slack workspace.
-It's also a good idea to upload an icon to make it more pretty.
+(It's also a good idea to upload an icon to make it more pretty.)
 Then, we click *Create App*.

 ![image](/assets/2025-10-26/020.png)

+Next, in the sidebar, under *Features*, we click on *Incoming Webhooks*.
+We turn the *Activate Incoming Webhooks* toggle switch on.

 On the left side, we click on incoming webhooks and enable these incoming webhooks.
 Then we have the option to create a new webhook and copy the generated URL to the clipboard.